 Weather also influences the need for heating.
 The collected data will show real demand for specific dates, but not long-term averages for that day of the year.
 ‘Degree Days’ are based on mean observations and are used to adjust the data to produce normalised estimates for consumption for each day.
 These are used to calculate expected base-level and peak demand.
 By having this information to hand, you will be able to correctly size your CHP system and deliver maximum uptime for your customers.

 The Carbon Trust estimates that ‘4,500 hours of high and constant heat demand is needed to make CHP economical.’
 This is an average of 12.3 hours every day or 86.5 hours for a 5-day week

 In summer, heating may not be required, but rejecting heat to the atmosphere wastes money.
 An absorption chiller connected to the system can use CHP waste heat to produce chilled water for cooling and air conditioning systems (trigeneration).
-If trigeneration is being considered, normalised data for cooling demand must also be included in the base level calculations.
+If trigeneration is being considered, normalized data for cooling demand must also be included in the base level calculations.